Sustainable Culinary Experiences in Sonoma County

 Apple Picking at Chileno Valley Ranch

-Most of the year, Mike and Sally Gale raise grass-fed beef and lamb on their Petaluma ranch, but come autumn they invite you to celebrate the season by picking apples from their sustainably-farmed orchard.
-Of the 15 varieties grown here—including Honey Crisp, Pink Lady, and Arkansas Black—3 or 4 are usually available at any one time.
-Reservations for 90-minute U-Pick appointments must be made in advance, proof of vaccination is required, and there’ll be plenty of apple recipes on offer.
+Most of the year, Mike and Sally Gale raise grass-fed beef and lamb on their Petaluma ranch, but come autumn, they invite you to celebrate the season by picking apples from their sustainably farmed orchard.
+Of the 15 varieties grown here — including Honey Crisp, Pink Lady, and Arkansas Black — 3 or 4 are usually available at any one time.
+Reservations for 90-minute U-Pick appointments must be made in advance and there’ll be plenty of apple recipes on offer.

 Mushroom Forays with the Sonoma County Mycological Association (SOMA)

-Hunting in the woods for wild mushrooms is a (wildly) popular pastime in Sonoma County, but it’s ideal to ensure a sustainable, tasty, and non-toxic harvest by foraging with a knowledgeable guide.
-Throughout the fall, winter, and spring, SOMA holds guided forays that depart from Salt Point State Park by 10am and end with specimen identification and (if you’re game to bring some grub to share) a potluck lunch.
+Hunting in the woods for wild mushrooms is a (wildly) popular pastime in Sonoma County, but to ensure a sustainable, tasty, and non-toxic harvest — forage with a knowledgeable guide.
+Throughout the fall, winter, and spring, SOMA holds guided forays that depart from Salt Point State Park by 10 am and end with specimen identification and (if you’re game to bring some grub to share) a potluck lunch.
 See the SOMA website for fees, sign-up info, and what to bring on your mushroom collection adventure.

 You Might Also Like